 Other ways to get involved

-The panels are being set up to involve people with direct, lived experience of accessing the current benefit system, in designing the new social security system for Scotland.
+The panels have been set up to involve people with direct, lived experience of accessing the current benefit system, in designing the new social security system for Scotland.
 This is because people with recent experience are able to tell us what works well currently, and where there is room for improvement.

 However, there are other ways to get involved and let us know what you think.
 For example, through public consultations.
-We recently published the results of the responses to our consultation on social security in Scotland.
 You can find out more about this on our website.
-Keep up to date by signing up to our regular newsletter.

 Involving those with professional experience of the current benefit system